 Biology is a subject that tells us all about the natural world.
-Just like the other disciplines of science, it tries to explain the various phenomenon, events, or organisms with the help of observation, experimentation, and documentation.
+Just like the other disciplines of science, it tries to explain the various phenomenon, events, or organisms with the help of observation, experimentation and documentation.
 Here are a few tips you need to learn to study biology.

-Diagrams are the prominent part of NCERT class 11 biology syllabus.
+Diagrams are a prominent part of NCERT class 11 biology syllabus.
 In the exam, though, you will not have much time to draw neatly or clearly, and this, in turn, might prevent you from getting the marks you need to score well in the exam.
-Therefore, practice the relevant diagrams with some aspects such as shading and texturing beforehand.
+Therefore, practise the relevant diagrams with some aspects such as shading and texturing beforehand.
 Doing this will make you stand out from your fellow students.
 Now, this might take some time to develop and get good at, but the reward is worth it.